facebook/react-native-website/website/contributing/contributing-intro.md

 ## Contributing Code

 Code-level contributions to React Native generally come in the form of [pull requests](https://help.github.com/en/articles/about-pull-requests).
 These are done by forking the repo and making changes locally.
-Directly in the repo, there is the [`rn-tester` app](https://github.com/facebook/react-native/packages/rn-tester) that you can install on your device (or simulators) and use to test the changes you're making to React Native sources.
+Directly in the repo, there is the [`rn-tester` app](https://github.com/facebook/react-native/tree/main/packages/rn-tester) that you can install on your device (or simulators) and use to test the changes you're making to React Native sources.

 The process of proposing a change to React Native can be summarized as follows:

 1. Fork the React Native repository and create your branch from `main`.
 2. Make the desired changes to React Native sources.
 Use the `packages/rn-tester` app to test them out.
 3. If you've added code that should be tested, add tests.
-4. If you've changed APIs, update the documentation, which lives in [another repo](https://github.com/facebook/react-native-website/).
+4. If you've changed APIs, update the documentation, which lives in [separate repo](https://github.com/facebook/react-native-website/).
 5. Ensure the test suite passes, either locally or on CI once you opened a pull request.
 6. Make sure your code lints (for example via `yarn lint --fix`).
 7. Push the changes to your fork.